jeffycyang/least-squares-visualizer/README.md

 - [ ] Clear graph, and clear point(s) buttons

 ## Credit
-- [ ] Least Squares Visualizer is created by Jeffery Y. C. Yang and is a product of the inspirational MakerSquare experience and his desire to give something back by demonstrating his love for mathematics - in this case, the Fundamental Theorem of Linear Algebra.
+- [ ] Least Squares Visualizer is created by Jeffery Y. C. Yang and is a product of the inspirational MakerSquare experience and his desire to give something back by demonstrating his love for mathematics.
 - [ ] Credit to Andrew Ippoliti for his matrix inversion function - [http://blog.acipo.com/matrix-inversion-in-javascript/]

 ## More Information